UJK9/WebRTC/readme.txt

 WebRTC allows audio and video streaming across different browsers.
-Only prerequisite is that both sender and receiver should be connected to the same WebSocket IP.
+Only prerequisite is that both sender and receiver should be connected to the same WebSocket IP which in this case is the local ip of the host.

-First of all we run 'node server.js' which activates a WebSocket server and when the server starts listening.
+First of all we run 'node server.js' in terminal which activates a WebSocket server and when the server starts listening.

 We run sender.html in a browser which will send messages to the server which will be handled acc to its type.